Andrek01/smartvisu/lib/widget_assistant/README.md

-# smartvisu - Widget Constructor
+# smartvisu - Widget Assistant

 ## Table of Content
 1. [How it works](#howitworks)